 When to use it:

-- You want to highlight your qualifications, accomplishments, or skills.
+• You want to reveal your qualifications, achievements, or special skills.

 Examples of resume opening statement:

-Results-driven product manager with over 4 years of experience leading cross-functional teams to launch innovative products.
-Expertise in user-centered design, product lifecycle management, and data analysis.
-Proven track record of managing product roadmaps and executing strategies that lead to measurable business growth.
+Product manager with 4+ years leading teams to launch innovative products.
+Strong background in user-focused design, product lifecycle, and data analysis.
+Managed product roadmaps and rolled out strategies that brought real business growth.

 When to pick it: